Options for Employers When An Employee with Migraines Is Missing Work

 Making Reasonable Accommodations for Migraine Attack Sufferers

-Once an employee requests an accommodation, it’s up to the employer to work with them to find solutions and put them in place so the employee can continue to do their job.
+Once an employee requests an accommodation, it’s up to the employer to work with them to find solutions and implement them so that the employee can continue to do their job successfully.
 Some of the most common accommodations recommended by occupational health and human resources professionals for migraine sufferers include:

 • Allowing them to work remotely.
 This doesn’t mean they’ll be working when they are dealing with a migraine.
 What work-from-home does allow, though, is the ability to control their environment when they feel a migraine coming on.
 This could help them reduce the severity of migraines or prevent them altogether.